jmix-framework/jmix/jmix-authorization-server/README.md

 ### Authorization Code Grant Type

-When obtaining the token from web application or mobile application the client must first request the authorization code
+When obtaining the token from web or mobile application, the client must first request the authorization code:

 ```
 GET /oauth2/authorize?response_type=code&client_id=<client_id>&redirect_uri=<redirect_uri>
 ```

-A special login page will be displayed where user must enter their credentials.
+A special login page will be displayed where the user must enter their credentials.
 If credentials are valid, a request to the redirect_uri will be performed with authorization code in the request parameter.

 To exchange the authorization code to the access token the client application must make a request to the following URL: